fernandacostads/typescript-handbook/README.md

 - A bit of hassle in integration (tho latest tools offer TS integration out of the box).
 - Can increase development time if not being used with proper type structuring approach.

-## When should we use it?

-WBAS

-I will write my opinion here once I get myself more familiar with the use cases of TS.

-## Why am I learning it?

-I will be honest here, someone asked me how much do you know about TypeScript, and I said enough to work with it (and that was my mistake :) ).

-Then he asked me few things related to TS and MAN!! he actually made me realize that I am no where near a person who can utilize this amazing tech and develop super amazing stuff.

-The more I explore it, the more I find it fascinating.

 ## Sources:

 All the sources (now and in future) will be added here.